-I remember as a child at bedtime keeping my eyes open to the almost dark room and watching as the space was filled with cellular streams, transparent or colorful, coming in through the walls, moving just beyond my anticipation.
+I remember as a child at bedtime, keeping my eyes open to the almost dark room and watching the space getting filled with transparent or colorful cellular streams coming in through the walls, which moved just beyond my anticipation.
 This was a wonder—an energy that filled space, visible only in the dark.
 And I feared it because I could see the patterns still when my eyes were closed and I wanted to sleep.
 The baby in the poem is so confident, or maybe exasperated.

 When my sibling in the next bed told me, “I don’t know what you are talking about,” the phosphene display became a lesson in the subjective, hallucinatory nature of perception.

 Describe your dream “Vectorization”—where, in your wildest dreams, would you most like to see this broadside posted in the world?

 Poet Sheila Squillante: In the Buhl Planetarium of the Carnegie Science Center here in Pittsburgh, or that small, sort of ramshackle one we found by the side of a Florida road when my kids were little.
 I’m sure there were alligators lurking in the swale.